Great land parcel in fantastic location

 - Contact: Steve Lloyd-Smith 0409 109 674

-FORTY Daley Road at West Pinjarra is a great parcel of land comprising 71.88 hectares.

-It is in a fantastic location, being only 12 kilometres from Pinjarra with bus services to both primary and secondary schools, 31km to Mandurah and 68km to Perth.
+FORTY Daley Road in West Pinjarra is a great parcel of land at 71.88 hectares and is in a fantastic location, being only 12 kilometress from Pinjarra with bus services to both primary and secondary schools, 31km to Mandurah and 68km to Perth.

-The property has nine paddocks and a soil profile showing the majority being deep sandy soils with deep sand/loam over clay to about 13pc of it.
+The property has nine paddocks and a soil profile showing the majority being deep sandy soils with deep sand/loam over clay to about 13 per cent of it.

-It offers a four-bedroom, one-bathroom, cottage-style home as well as a second one-bedroom dwelling.
+There is a four-bedroom, one-bathroom cottage, as well as a second one-bedroom dwelling.

-The outdoor patio area is an impressive space with room for a lounge/dining area as well as a kitchenette and large pizza oven and there is a swimming pool.
+The outdoor patio area is an impressive space with room for a lounge/dining area, as well as a kitchenette and large pizza oven.

-Property features include a 24 solar panel system with a 6.5 kiloWatt inverter, 105,000 litre, 14 kiloLitre and 5000L water tanks, a solar hot water system, three split system air-conditioners, a large vegetable garden under netting and a bore.
+Property features include a hay/ machinery shed, swimming pool, 24 panel and 6.5 kiloWatt inverter solar power system, and a solar hot water system, 105,000 litre, 14 kilolitre and 5000L water tanks, three split system air-conditioners, a large vegetable garden under net, stockyards a bore and large fish pond.

 Want weekly news highlights delivered to your inbox?
 Sign up to the Farm Weekly newsletter.